vegaasen/frontend-logging-sentry/README.md

-@bring/logging-sentry
+logging-sentry
 ==

 ## Introduction

 More and more of our frontend-applications have a requirement for logging.
 To avoid having a separate configuration and implementation of Sentry within all of these, this simple library can be used instead.

 It basically defines a single resource, `@sentry/browser`.
-If the version changes, library alters or similar, we should only have to upgrade the package once and it will work all over Bring' applications.
+If the version changes, library alters or similar, we should only have to upgrade the package once and it will work all over our applications.

 ## Build